 9. Your bank deposit is released and can be collected

-It is possible to either apply by yourself or with the help of an immigration attorney.
+It is possible to apply by yourself or with the help of an immigration attorney.
 I recommend hiring an immigration attorney as it will prevent you from making mistakes as well as save you time.
 The whole process can take up to a year to complete.
 Physical presence in Paraguay is only required at the time the application is submitted.
-Please note that it is now possible to travel to most South American countries with your permanent resident ID card.
+As an added bonus, it is possible to travel to most South American countries with your Paraguay permanent resident ID card in lieu of a passport.

 Paraguay is a territorial taxation country.
 As such, residents and non-residents alike are only subject to taxation on their locally-sourced income.
 In practice, this means that it is possible to live in Paraguay tax-free provided that best practice guidelines are followed and that a proper structure is in place.
-In most cases, this simply means registering a resident company abroad, keeping the proceeds from that company abroad and not engaging in any business in Paraguay.
+I have written a guide that covers what foreign sourced income means, you can read it here.

-A tax resident of Paraguay is an individual who has spent over 120 days in the country in a given tax year OR who has established permanent residence and domicile.
+A tax resident of Paraguay is an individual who spends at least 120 days in the country in a given tax year OR who has established permanent residence and maintains their primary domicile in Paraguay.
 Tax residents and non-residents alike must file an annual tax return if their local income exceeds the minimum threshold.
 The fiscal year is the calendar year.
 The income tax applies to income from employment, income from conducting business as well as investment income.
 The rate is a flat 10% (8% for low-income earners).
-Capital gains are subject to a 10% tax.
+Capital gains are also taxed at the 10% tax.

 Powerful tax strategies